BS (Fudan); MBA, PhD (Chicago Booth)

 +852 3943 9552

-Prof. Luxi Shen, PhD from the University of Chicago Booth School of Business in 2014 and joined CUHK Business School in 2014.
-She studies judgment and decision making, and consumer behaviour.
-Her recent research focuses on the general topic of uncertainty.
-For example, she explores when and why consumers expend more effort to earn an uncertain reward than a certain reward.
-Prof. Shen’s work has been published in top academic journals, including the Journal of Consumer Research, the Journal of Marketing Research, Psychological Science, and Organizational Behavior and Human Decision Process.
+Prof. Luxi Shen received her PhD from the University of Chicago Booth School of Business in 2014 and joined CUHK Business School in 2014.
+She studies judgment and decision making under uncertainty with a focus on risk-seeking behaviours.
+For example, she explores when and why consumers expend more effort and time to earn an uncertain reward than a certain reward.
+Prof. Shen’s work has been published in top academic journals, including the Journal of Consumer Research, the Journal of Marketing Research, Management Science, Psychological Science, and Organizational Behavior and Human Decision Processes.

 Behavioral Decision Making